RockLogicGmbH/slashing-guard/README.md

 ### Group Subscription

 It is also possible to receive alert notifications for a whole group.
-To do so, add the bot to a group and subscribe the group
+To do so, add the bot to a group and subscribe the group.

 First you need to search for the bot name (you got from BotFather) in the Telegram user list or by requesting http://t.me/BOTNAME and assign the bot to your group.